JLlopart/JLlopart/README.md

 - 🌱 **I’m currently learning:** Deepening my expertise in cloud-native technologies, specifically `AWS` and `Kubernetes`.
 - 🤝 **I’m looking to collaborate on:** Open-source projects related to industrial automation, IoT, and edge computing.
 If you're passionate about building the future of Industry 4.0, let's connect!
 - 📫 **How to reach me:** Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/josepllopart/) or reach out via email at `jllopart@amida4.com`.
 - ⚡ **Fun fact:** In a high school entrepreneurship class, I designed an anti-theft device for mobile phones.
-Years later, I saw a polished version of the same core idea being sold everywhere!
+Years later, I saw a polished version of the same core idea being sold everywhere 🧐